"You have power over your mind—not outside events. Realize this, and you will find strength."

 Equanimity

 Equanimity is the Magician's capacity to remain balanced regardless of what arises.
-Neither grasping at pleasure nor pushing away pain.
-Neither inflated by success nor deflated by failure.
+He neither grasps at pleasure nor pushes away pain.
+He is neither inflated by success nor deflated by failure.

 It is not indifference or emotional flatness.
-True equanimity feels everything without being swept away.
+Real equanimity feels everything without being swept away.

 Equanimity and the Healer